 Wets surfaces (requiring wiping), not recommended for sensitive surfaces or exposure to electronics.
 Coverage is fair to medium, usually small canister requiring regular refilling.
 Some of these will feature statements such “UV lighting” which is suspect, and often proven to be the wrong UV light spectrum, therefore ineffective as a source of Ultraviolet lighting.

-There are generally 2 types of thermal foggers: electric or fuel powered (propane, gas, etc.).
-All thermal foggers, like the Nano Atomizer, use heat to vaporize the disinfectant.
+There are generally 2 types of thermal foggers: electric and fuel powered (propane, gas, etc.).
+All thermal foggers, like the Nano Atomizer, and mini thermal fogger use heat to vaporize the disinfectant.
 The result is much more consistent with the term fog, as it is usually quite dense.
 The disinfectant is atomized to lower micron levels, therefore effective in areas where creating an atmosphere is beneficial and for sensitive surfaces, such as fabrics and electronics.
 Many of these are often quieter than other types of technologies.
 This has been very popular for home use as well.

 Best suited application: Computers, touchscreens, phones (desk, mobile), game consoles, remote controls, fabrics (drapes, sofas, bedding), vehicle interiors.
 Perfect in environments where noise is an issue.